Peer Review & Publishing

 - Independence: APC policy is independent of editorial decisions; manuscripts are judged solely on academic merit.

-- Invoicing: billed to the corresponding author after acceptance and payable prior to publication; payments in IDR (sender covers transfer fees).
+- Invoicing: billed to the corresponding author after acceptance and payable before publication; payments in IDR (sender covers transfer fees).

 For full details and updates, see the dedicated APC Policy page.